Signal Recovery from Time and Frequency Samples: Spectrum Monitoring Application

 Fig.~\ref{fig:sinc_example} shows that, as in the Hermite-generated case, the reconstruction problem becomes increasingly ill-conditioned as \(N\) grows.
 Moreover, the two-sided sampling scheme consistently yields smaller condition numbers than the corresponding one-sided scheme in the bandlimited setting as well.

-\section{Spectrum monitoring application}
+\section{Spectrum Monitoring Application}

 In spectrum monitoring, the goal is to observe and analyze the radio-frequency environment in order to detect signals of interest, identify interference, and ensure efficient spectrum usage \cite{axell2012spectrum,spectrumLunden2015}.
 This is critical for applications such as telecommunication networks and defence systems.
 In such settings, the receiver digitizes a time-domain signal and then applies a discrete Fourier transform to convert those samples into spectra.
 However, acquiring and storing Nyquist-rate time samples over very large bandwidths is often prohibitively expensive.
-In practice, this leads to memory bottlenecks due to limited RAM depth or insufficient storage throughput.
+In practice, this leads to memory bottlenecks due to insufficient storage.
+Nevertheless, reconstructing the signal afterward is still required for many tasks.
+For instance, once an interferer or anomaly is noticed in the spectrum, the underlying waveform is needed to characterize the signal.

-Nevertheless, reconstructing the time series afterward is still required for many tasks, such as detecting intermittent interferers and hunting for anomalies.
-Typically, systems maintain a rolling circular buffer and overwrite old data until a trigger event occurs.
-This practice is also reflected in standards for spectrum management \cite{itur_sm2117_2018}.
-As we demonstrate next, the reconstruction can be improved if the time samples in the buffer are supplemented with the frequency samples in the spectra in a joint reconstruction.
+The signal to analyze is usually not available at full rate, because the raw time samples were too costly to retain.
+The receiver, however, has already produced the spectra, so some of the largest magnitude-bins can be retained at little cost.
+Here, depending on the propagation environment, the observed radio channels may exhibit some sparsity in the frequency domain so that a small number of bins can carry substantial information.
+Recall, however, that our approach does not require sparsity in general.
+These bins can serve a dual purpose by supporting both the operator's inspection and the subsequent reconstruction of the waveform.
+Indeed, as we demonstrate next, the reconstruction can be improved if the reduced time samples are supplemented with the frequency samples in the spectra in a joint reconstruction.

-To that end, we consider a spectrum monitoring scenario in which the system must reconstruct the time-domain signal after a trigger event.
-Specifically, we examine whether the last \(Z = 1024\) samples of the input signal can be recovered when, due to storage constraints, only \(Z/2\) samples can be retained.
-In this setting, the system stores every other time sample.
-At the same time, it maintains a long recursive sliding DFT with DFT length equal to \(Z\).
-For the reconstruction task, we assume that the signal is a $4$-tone signal with \(\texttt{SNR} = 16\) corrupted by additive white Gaussian noise.
+Namely, during acquisition, the system samples the signal over time and computes a discrete Fourier transform of length $Z$.
+For each window of $Z$ samples, it is stored every other time sample together with a few frequency bins of largest magnitude.
+The full spectrum of length $Z$ is computed as the data arrive, while only the largest complex bins are retained.
+At a later time, whether prompted by a trigger event or by an operator who wishes to recover a segment, the signal is rebuilt from the data stored as stated.
+We examine whether a block of $Z = 1024$ samples can be recovered when due to storage limits there is only access to $Z/2$ time samples from the block, taken as every other sample, together with the $2$ or $4$ strongest frequency bins.
+The signal is composed of four tones and is corrupted by additive white Gaussian noise at an \(\texttt{SNR} = 16\).